sourmash-bio/sourmash/doc/developer.md

 ## Building docs

-We are using [Sphinx](https://www.sphinx-doc.org/en/master/) for Sourmash main docs hosted on [readthedocs](https://sourmash.bio).
+We are using [Sphinx](https://www.sphinx-doc.org/en/master/) for sourmash main docs hosted on [readthedocs](https://sourmash.bio).
 For Rust, we use [rustdoc](https://doc.rust-lang.org/rustdoc/what-is-rustdoc.html).

 To build the Sourmash docs run the following command.
 Then, inside the `html_docs` docs you will find an `index.html` file for the docs homepage.